rsta2/circle/README.md

 * CUSBHCIRootPort: Base class, which represents an USB HCI root port.
 * CXHCIDevice: USB host controller interface (HCI) driver for Raspberry Pi 4 (incomplete).

+Net library

+* CPHYTask: Background task which continuously updates the PHY of the used net device.

 The available Circle classes are listed in the file *doc/classes.txt*.
 If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using:

 `./makedoc`